 Park and Hawthorne Court: In 1985, the Authority constructed a 42 unit elderly apartment building at 15 Park Street, known as Park Court.
 With the same State Grant, the Authority constructed 4 duplex, three-bedroom, houses on Hawthorne Court, to assist low-income families.
 Along with the construction of Park Court and Hawthorne Court, the Authority was able to construct a Maintenance garage that is located on Hawthorne Court.

 Disabled Housing In 1988 the Authority constructed a group home for mentally and physically disabled individuals, at 651 South Main Street.
-This house is a duplex, with 4 bedrooms in each unit, and is now leased to Road to Responsibility, Inc., where the residents receive 24-hour care.
+This house is a duplex, with 4 bedrooms in each unit, and is now leased to People Incorporated, where the residents receive 24-hour care.